COVID-19, Hypothyroidism, and the Immune System

 1) Remove food triggers

 First, you have to identify foods that cause symptoms to flare.
 Reactive foods may lead to inflammation that can worsen your autoimmune reactions or interfere with the function of your thyroid.
 Using the Aila Health app to track your nutrition and symptoms, or working with an Aila's Nutritionist can help you begin to identify foods that are triggering.
 From there, you can begin and create a personalized nutrition plan that fits your individual needs.

 Your thyroid needs nutrients like selenium, iron, and zinc for proper synthesis.
 While shopping during the pandemic may be challenging, you can still stock up on frozen fruits & veggies, canned fish like tuna, salmon, and sardines, and healthy fats like seeds and nuts.

 3) Feed your gut

 There is so much research linking gut health to physical, mental, and emotional health.
 Fermented foods are a great way to bring in good bacteria and rebalance your gut microbiome.
 You may also choose to take a probiotic supplement.
-There are many benefits that will come from restoring healthy gut function, but one benefit in particular is that it may reduce the presence of leaky gut, a condition that can cause immune reactions like inflammation or pain.
+There are many benefits that will come from restoring healthy gut function, but one benefit, in particular, is that it may reduce the presence of a leaky gut, a condition that can cause immune reactions like inflammation or pain.

 Join a Community of Chronic Illness Warriors

 Here at Aila Health, we support people in their chronic illness journey.
 Join our community and connect with other patients like you.
 Share your patient journey with others who truly understand what you are going through.
-Learn from other’s experiences and how they navigated their condition.
+Learn from others’ experiences and how they navigated their condition.
+Learn more.